Riverscapes/PBR/workshops/2020/SGI/Modules/module2.md

 	</p>

     <strong>Question:</strong> So maybe stand alone structures that are larger could be passage barriers but when the number of structures are greater allowing them to work together the passage increases?!
-    <p><strong>Answer:</strong> (Nick) I think it is very difficult to build a structure by hand that will be a passage barrier.
+    <p><strong>Answer:</strong> (Nick Bouwes) I think it is very difficult to build a structure by hand that will be a passage barrier.
 That said, it is possible that when multiple structures step down the gradient of larger structures this could increase passage (if it is a problem).

     </p>